vromanyu/event-driven-microservices/README.md

 ## Overview

-This repository explores **event-driven microservices** patterns, with an emphasis on **SAGA choreography** for managing distributed transactions.
+This repository explores **event-driven microservices** patterns.
 It demonstrates how microservices can collaborate asynchronously using events, without tight coupling.

-Additionally, the project now includes a Docker Compose setup that allows you to easily run and experiment with the SAGA Choreography pattern locally, providing a ready-to-use environment for testing interactions between services!
+The project now includes a Docker Compose setup that allows you to easily run and experiment with the SAGA Choreography pattern locally, providing a ready-to-use environment for testing interactions between services!

 ```bash
 cd choreography/docker
 docker compose up -d
 ```

-SAGA Orchestration pattern is on the works!
+SAGA Orchestration pattern, and CQRS are on the works!